TIGFlow-GRPO: Trajectory Forecasting via Interaction-Aware Flow Matching and Reward-Guided Optimization: Experiments

 \subsection{Ablation Study}

 To assess the contribution of each component, we conduct an ablation study on ETH.
-We report both minimum and average metrics to better reflect overall distribution quality.
-As shown in Table~\ref{tab:ablation}, removing any core component leads to a clear performance drop, with larger degradations in the average metrics, which are more sensitive to low-quality or outlier trajectories.
+We report both minimum and average metrics to better reflect best-case accuracy and overall distribution quality.
+As shown in Table~\ref{tab:ablation}, removing any core component causes a clear performance drop, with larger degradations in the average metrics, which are more sensitive to low-quality or outlier trajectories.